-The Got Milk advertising campaign is a well-known example of a checkoff program, part of a long-standing government campaign to encourage consumers to disproportionately purchase animal products.Together we can end factory farming.
+The Got Milk advertising campaign is a well-known example of a checkoff program, part of a long-standing government campaign to encourage consumers to disproportionately purchase animal products.We're growing the movement to end factory farming.
+Sign up for our newsletter to stay up to date on the latest news and to learn more about how to stay involved!

 We’ve all seen them: “Got Milk?” commercials featuring people who find themselves in uncomfortable situations, with a full mouth but no milk to wash the food down.
 At the end of these advertisements—which ran from the mid-1990s to 2014—the actor looks directly at the camera and the words ‘Got Milk?” are boldly displayed.
 For decades, the Got Milk advertising campaign effectively encouraged the consumption of milk after sales had been sagging, effectively making what had once been considered a boring product cool again.